zulip/zulip/templates/zerver/help/allow-anyone-to-join-without-an-invitation.md

 {!go-to-the.md!} [Organization permissions](/#organization/organization-permissions)
 {!admin.md!}

-4. Locate the **Users cannot join without an invitation** checkbox under the **Joining the organization** section.
+4. Locate the **Users need an invitation to join** checkbox under the **Joining the organization** section.

-    To limit new members of your organization to those who have been invited to do so, click the **Users cannot join without an invitation** checkbox.
+    To limit new members of your organization to those who have been invited to do so, click the **Users need an invitation to join** checkbox.

     New users will now require an email invitation sent by a user in your Zulip organization to join your organization.